top of page

 We built our PSLE Preparation Programme around the AL system from the ground up.
 Because AL rewards mastery of fixed mark ranges, our approach focuses on:

-The Bottom Line on PSLE AL Scoring
+The TLDR on PSLE AL Scoring

 The AL system is simpler than it first appears.
-Each subject produces an AL from 1 to 8.
-The four ALs add up to a PSLE Score.
-Lower is better.
+Each subject produces an AL from 1 to 8, and the four ALs add up to a PSLE Score; the lower, the better.
 AL1 is 90 and above.
 AL2 is 85 to 89.
-The difference between one AL band and the next can be as little as five marks.

 Continue Reading